MCP Code Mode

 ToolPurpose

-weavz_read_apiGet detailed TypeScript declarations for an integration's actions
+weavz_read_apiGet detailed TypeScript declarations for an integration or alias, with hidden/defaulted inputs omitted

-weavz_executeExecute JavaScript code in a sandboxed environment using weavz.*
+weavz_executeExecute JavaScript code in a managed execution environment using weavz.*

 The AI agent follows a natural workflow: